-On January 30th, 2020, the World Health Organization (WHO) declared COVID-19 as a global health emergency since the virus was spreading unexpectedly quickly and crossing the borders of the Asian countries.
+On January 30th, 2020, the World Health Organization (WHO) declared COVID-19 as a global health emergency, as the virus was spreading unexpectedly quickly and crossing the borders of the Asian countries.
 In February, the Ministry of Health of Brazil confirmed the first case in the country, leading to the adoption of the state of public calamity, acknowledged by Legislative Decree no. 6, of 2020, impacting all economic activities.

-Since the beginning of the pandemic, we have developed a new way of working but without renouncing the wholeness of our actions, based on the knowledge of almost three decades fighting poverty.
+From the beginning of the pandemic, we have developed a new way of working but without renouncing the wholeness of our actions.